-A Stadium Name Once Meant To Honor Now Offends
+She Was Generous.
+She Was Also Racist.
+Should This Ballpark Carry Her Name?

 Former UC baseball player Jordan Ramey started a petition drive to change the name of Marge Schott Stadium.

 Schott owned Major League Baseball's Cincinnati Reds from 1984 to 1999.
 To say she was controversial is an understatement.
-Her racial and ethnic slurs against African Americans, Jewish and Japanese people prompted a one-year ban from baseball in 1993.
+Her racial and ethnic slurs against African American, Jewish and Japanese people prompted a one-year ban from baseball in 1993.
 After publicly praising Adolf Hitler in a 1996 ESPN interview, Schott was forced to give up day-to-day control of the Reds until 1998.

 Schott also was known as a philanthropist in Cincinnati — she gave money, through her foundation, to the city zoo, hospitals and the university.
 In 2006, the Bearcats named their baseball stadium after Schott, following a foundation gift of $2 million to the school's athletic programs.